jambit/wdio-cucumber-selected-steps/STEPS.md

   * `string.optional`
     * State to check for
   * `string.optional`
-    * The value to check for (in case of "match the text/value")
+    * The value to check for (in case of "match/contain the text/value")
 * **Calls:**
   * `waitFor()`
 * **Step options:**